xil-se/xil.se/content/post/sharifctf-2016-pwn-login.md

 I was over thinking here and thought awesome - let's smash the stack, jump into the true case in the if clause and get the flag.
 So I spent some time trying to get a nice ROP to do what I wanted.
 Big waste of time.

-It turns out that the stack value `authorized` is located after both username and password, so the solution was to just fill the stack with \x01 and get the flag.
+It turns out that the stack variable `authorized` is located after both username and password, so the solution was to just fill the stack with \x01 and get the flag.

 ~~~python
 #!/usr/bin/env python2